CalfCrusher/BSC-Chain-Honeypot-Detector/README.md

 - Active internet connection
 - BSC RPC endpoint access

+Optional environment variables:
+- `ETHERSCAN_API`: Preferred key for Etherscan API v2 (multi-chain, including BSC).
+Create a free key on etherscan.io and it works for BscScan via v2.
+- `BSCSCAN_API_KEY`: Legacy fallback for BscScan v1 endpoint if v2 is unavailable.
+- `BNB_PRICE_USD`: Override the auto-fetched BNB price (used for USD estimates).
+If not set, the script fetches from Binance/Coingecko and caches it for ~10 minutes.

 ## Disclaimer

 ⚠️ This tool is for educational and research purposes only.
 It is NOT financial advice.
 Always conduct your own research (DYOR) before investing in any cryptocurrency or token.
 The tool may produce false positives or false negatives.
 Use at your own risk.